Howard University Tuition and Fees

 Financial Aid

-Nearly all students (99%) received some form of financial aid to cover Howard University costs, according to the National Center for Education Statistics.
-Ninety-nine percent of first-time Howard students received federal aid, and 43% of students were awarded Pell Grants, which is a federal student loan program for students who demonstrate an exceptional financial need.
+All students (100%) received some form of financial aid to cover Howard University costs.
+One-hundred percent of first-time Howard students received grant or scholarship aid, and 44% of students were awarded Pell Grants, which is a federal student loan program for students who demonstrate an exceptional financial need.

 The federal government is the largest provider of student financial aid.
 However, aid can also be given by state governments, colleges and universities, private companies, and nonprofits.
 The different types include: